arduino/help-center-content/content/Arduino Cloud/General Cloud/Wi-Fi-troubleshooting.md

 1. Open the sketch and click the **Upload** button to properly apply the new network settings to your device.

+### Veryfing or changing the credentials defined in the sketch

+To verify or change the network credentials directly defined in a sketch, whether the sketch was created in Arduino Cloud or or IDE, follow these steps:

+1. Locate the section in your Arduino sketch where the network credentials are defined.
+This is typically found in the main sketch file or inside an `arduino_secrets.h` file.

+1. Check the variables for SSID and password to ensure they match your network credentials.
+You may also need to modify key index if you're using a WEP encrypted network.

+1. After making any necessary changes, save the sketch.

+1. Upload the modified sketch by clicking the Upload button in the Arduino IDE or Cloud Editor.

 Additionally, you can check the console (serial) output for error messages.
 This can provide insight into what might be going wrong during the connection process.

 ## 4. Check your Power Supply